rhelmstedter/Smart-Mirror/README.md

 ### Get Code

-If you have [git](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git) installed, clone the repository.
+If you have [git](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git) installed, open up a terminal and clone the repository.

 ```
 git clone https://github.com/rhelmstedter/Smart-Mirror.git